TinyPHX/Swell/README.md

 ### Step by step

-To get started with Swell all you need to do is, on the Hierarchy:
+To get started with %Swell all you need to do is, on the Hierarchy:
- - Right Click > Swell > Water
+ - Right Click > %Swell > Water
- - Right Click > Swell > Wave
+ - Right Click > %Swell > Wave (Choose any)
- - Right Click > Swell > Floater
+ - Right Click > %Swell > Floater
  - Click Play!

-That should get you started and from there you can explore each Objects components to see how Swell works.
+That should get you started and from there you can explore each Objects components to see how %Swell works.

 ## Components

-There are 4 main components that hold Swell together:
+There are 4 main components that hold %Swell together:

 ![](docs/images/swell_water_icon_22.png) **SwellWater**

-Swell water is a dynamically sizeable water surface that pairs with a material
+%Swell water is a dynamically sizeable water surface that pairs with a material

 ![](docs/images/component_swell_water.png)